Louisiana's Governor Declares State Of Emergency Over Disappearing Coastline

 Now Edwards is asking President Trump to declare the erosion of Louisiana's coast a national emergency and "provide appropriate federal attention and cooperation" to assist the state.
 The emergency declaration also asks for Congress to "consider legislation to provide for means by which to expedite all federal permitting and environmental review."

-The New Orleans Advocate newspaper points out that Wednesday's emergency declaration and master plan are designed to work hand-in-hand:
+The New Orleans Advocate newspaper points out that Wednesday's emergency declaration and master plan are designed to work hand in hand:

 "The juxtaposition of urgency and long-term planning is necessary when it comes to the coast, state officials have said.
 Projects to help stave off land loss will take years to design and build, but an emergency declaration could cut years off the permitting process for those projects."